Clinical-research practicum

 Cardiac arrest survivors and their caregivers (RT-CA: Recovering Together after Cardiac Arrest program)

-Please contact Alex Presciutti at apresciutti@mgh.harvard.edu for more information
+Please contact Dr. Alexander Presciutti at apresciutti@mgh.harvard.edu for more information

-We are accepting applications for the 2024-2025 academic year.
+We are accepting applications for the 2025-2026 academic year.
 Diverse students are encouraged to apply.
-Please email a CV, cover letter, and 1-2 references to Dr. Alex Presciutti (apresciutti@mgh.harvard.edu).
+Please email a cover letter, CV, and 2 reference letters to Dr. Alexander Presciutti (apresciutti@mgh.harvard.edu).